CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 The following configuration parameters are used to customize the behavior and appearance of the slideshow.
 You can adjust them at the beginning of `script.js`:

 - **`title`**:
   The title of the slideshow.
-Set this to a descriptive name for your slideshow. `To be done`
+Set this to a descriptive name for your slideshow. `To be done - Should be shown above featured bar slide`

 - **`listFileName`**:
   The name of the file containing the list of movie or series IDs.
 Ensure this file exists in the correct location.